Dyson Gen5 Detect vs. V15 Detect

 Watch this video for my full review of the Dyson Gen5 Detect on YouTube.

-These results are reflected in the cleaning test scores as there isn’t very little difference with the numbers.
+These results are reflected in the cleaning test scores, as there isn’t very much difference between the numbers.

-One potential deciding factor is the new fluffy laser nozzle that’s twice as bright as the V15 Detect, revealing even more dust particles.
+One potential deciding factor is the new, fluffy laser nozzle, which is twice as bright as the V15 Detect, revealing even more dust particles.

 Dyson Gen5 Detect and V15 Detect green laser comparison

-Another reason to consider the Gen5 Detect is the push-button switch since Dyson did away with the trigger, thus improving ergonomics.
+Another reason to consider the Gen5 Detect is the push-button switch, as Dyson has eliminated the trigger, thereby improving ergonomics.

 Dyson Gen5 Detect screen